Questions and Answers About PressThink

 That it’s not possible to be totally objective— we get that.
 But still: don’t we want journalists who are as unbiased as possible?
 Don’t you?

 People say that.
 I almost never believe them.
 The appetite for factual truth when it conflicts with fixed views is extremely small when compared to other appetites that do get expressed.

-I am a paid member of the advisory boards to Digital First Media, an owner of newspapers.
+I am a paid member of the digital advisory boards at Digital First Media, an owner of newspapers.
 I am also a paid consultant to Post Media in Canada, another newspaper company.
 I was a paid consultant to the Huffington Post Investigative Fund from April to September, 2010.
 I no longer have any official role with the Fund or the Huffington Post.
 In November, 2011 I joined the corporate board of The Gazette Company, based in Cedar Rapids, Iowa.
 In November 2013 I announced that was taking a paid (part time) position as an adviser in a new company founded by Pierre Omidyar, First Look Media.
 By October 2014, I was no longer involved with First Look.

 Best blogs follow the same form as best writing in a magazine or novel.
 Whether the posts are brief, a la Cory, or long-winded, a la Kevin, they use only as many words as are absolutely neccesary for the task at hand.
 It’s not about whether posts are short or long.
 It’s about the fact that wasted words are obstacles.